Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-post-deployment-actions.md

    {{site.cnq.reviewExecPlan}}

-   Terraform removes the resources for the removed nodes according the execution plan and displays the primary (static) IPs for the remaining nodes.
+   Terraform removes the resources for the removed nodes according the execution plan and displays the primary (static) IP addresses for the remaining nodes.
 For example:

    ```
    qumulo_primary_ips = [